florating/skincare-routine-helper/README.md

 - Setup one hot encoding using `pandas` to convert categorical data variables for future machine learning purposes to identify possible allergens
 - Implement product recommendations via collaborative filtering
 - Add form validation and further sanitize user input
+  - Refer to OWASP principles for heightened security
-- Explore using React and Django for future web development
+- Explore using React components
 - Look into more interactive data visualization opportunities (potentially to analyze ingredients live as users add them to their cabinets and skincare routines)

 _[Click here](#the-skincare-routine-helper) to go back to the top._